 ZANKU ARMENIAN: Yeah, the Armenian genocide occurred in 1915.
-1.5 million Armenians who used to live in Turkey as Turkish citizens were driven from their homes.
+One-point-five million Armenians who used to live in Turkey as Turkish citizens were driven from their homes.
 The men were summarily executed throughout the country.
 The population mostly lived in eastern Turkey with a very important pocket of the population also in current-day Istanbul.
 And the government at that time, under the guise of World War I, decided that this would be a good time to eliminate what they called the Armenian problem.
 And so, they drove the Armenian population south through the desert, and along the way, you know, shot, killed, raped men, women and children.
 And in terms of the communities they lived in in eastern Turkey, they burned down villages, their houses, churches.
 There are thousands of Armenian churches, centuries-old churches that still exist in eastern Turkey, that are used for target practice by the Turkish military today, because they want to get rid of all evidence of the former Armenian population.
 So, in today’s Turkey, there’s only about 30,000 or 40,000 Armenians left in a community in Istanbul, and Hrant Dink was one of the leaders of that community.

 AMY GOODMAN: Have you heard about what happened today?
 Reuters is reporting some 50,000 people marched in the funeral of Hrant Dink.